AAndrei06/Snake_game/README.md

 # Snake_game
-Snake game made in python
+This is a snake game made in Python with the Turtle module.